 You can’t submit a complaint anonymously.
 If you are making a complaint the providers of the service or individuals have a right to know what is being complained about and by whom.
 A copy of your complaint will therefore normally be provided to those who are the subject of the complaint.

-We hope that most issues can be resolved either informally, that is at the first stage of our Procedure.
+We hope that most issues can be resolved at the first stage of our Procedure.
 You can raise your concerns by letter, e-mail or orally within 20 working days of the event or issues which you wish to complain about.
-Please provide as much information as you can to enable us to understand your concerns.
+Please provide as much information as you can to enable us to understand your concerns and provide any supporting evidence.

 You should raise your concerns with relevant staff either in your School, or in the relevant professional service department, depending on the issue.
-If you are unsure who to speak to, please contact your School, the relevant department or the Quality and Enhancement Office via firstname.lastname@example.org.
+If you are unsure who to speak to, please contact your School, the relevant department, or the Quality Management Office via email@example.com.

 The University will aim to review the issues you have raised within 15 working days.

-If the informal process fails to resolve your concerns, you can submit a formal complaint using the stage 2 student complaint form.
+If the stage 1 process fails to resolve your concerns, you can submit a stage 2 complaint using the stage 2 student complaint form.
 It is important that you provide as much information as possible about your complaint and any supporting evidence.
-It would also be helpful if you are able to explain any actions you would like to see arising from your complaint.
+It would also be helpful if you are able to explain any actions you would like to see arising from your complaint and why you did not agree with the stage 1 outcome.

 Completed forms should be sent via email to firstname.lastname@example.org.